 Santiago’s metro system is the easiest and fastest way of getting around the city.
-The trains are clean and reliable, but the metro can become extremely congested during rush hour and expats should keep a close eye on their belongings as pickpockets are known to operate on metro trains and at the stations.
+The trains are clean and reliable, but the metro can become extremely congested during rush hour and expats should keep a close eye on their belongings as pickpockets are known to operate on metro trains and at stations.

-Expats should always keep an eye on what route the driver is taking, as they have been known to take passengers on unnecessarily long and winding routes in order to run up the meter.
+Expats should always keep an eye on what route the driver is taking, as they have been known to take passengers on unnecessarily long and winding routes to run up the meter.
 Drivers have also been known to quickly palm notes when being paid and then insist that they've been underpaid.
 Expats can avoid this by concentrating when paying drivers and being careful not to be distracted.

 Driving in Santiago

 Traffic congestion is a constant plague and parking is expensive.
-Another concern is crime.
-Car theft is common in Santiago and car break-ins a frequent occurrence.
-Expats should not leave any valuables visible in their car when parking on the street.
+Another concern is crime – car theft and car break-ins are common in Santiago.
+Expats should never leave any valuables visible in their cars when parking on the street.

 Cycling in Santiago

 In recent years, Santiago has made leaps and bounds in becoming easier and safer for cyclists to navigate.
 A gradual increase in cycle lanes throughout the city has assisted in this, but there are two main initiatives responsible for the biggest advancements: the Mapocho 42K cycle path and CicloRecreoVía.

 The Mapocho 42K cycle path is still expanding.
 It's a 26-mile (42km) cycle path running alongside the Mapocho river in Santiago, which flows through all the city's major neighbourhoods.
 It's a continually evolving project that already provides an opportunity for avid cyclists, families and anyone wanting to get out and about on two wheels.